UBCO Life Newsletter

 Disclaimer: UBCO Life reserves the right to exclude submissions determined to fall outside of the newsletter’s mandate.

-- Submissions are accepted from late August (for distribution in early September) to early April
+- Submissions are accepted from early August to early April

 - The newsletter will be distributed on the first and third Wednesday of each month.